Weston, Southampton: Origins

 The Seaweed Hut that used to stand on Weston Shore appears on 17th century maps.
 It was used to store the fishermen's equipment.

 The Chamberlayne family

 In 1424, Ralph Chamberlayne's wife Alice inherited an estate on the east bank of the River Itchen.
 What that estate contained, how it subsequently changed hands and was split-up is not clear, but at least part of it remained connected with the Chamberlayne family as in 1781, William Chamberlayne inherited what was then the Weston Park Estate from Thomas Dummer.

-His son, William Chamberlayne, later to become MP for the Southampton, inherited the estate on the death of his father in 1799.
+His son, William Chamberlayne, later to become MP for Southampton, inherited the estate on the death of his father in 1799.
 In 1802, William Chamberlayne built Weston Grove House, forming the Weston Grove estate.